mitanshukr/DSA-JavaScript/README.md

 # DSA-JavaScript

-A repo of Data Structure and Algorithm concepts with JavaScript.
+A repo of Data Structures and Algorithms concepts with JavaScript.

 ### Sorting Algorithms